-Here’s everything you need to know about debt consolidation plans in Singapore and how it can help you pay off multiple unsecured debts.
+Here's everything you need to know about debt consolidation plans in Singapore and how they can help you pay off multiple unsecured debts.

-It’s tough keeping up with overdue payments on a single credit card, but it gets even worse when you’ve fallen deeply in debt with several creditors.
+It’s tough keeping up with overdue payments on a single credit card, but it gets even worse when you’ve fallen deeply into debt with several creditors.
 There are too many due dates and payments to keep track of, and the steady stream of reminders about your outstanding balance only adds more stress.
 The more you fall behind, the larger your debt becomes.

 Under these circumstances, debt consolidation plans can help.